-So what makes an In-N-Out burger so special?
 Many tourists wonder what’s so extraordinary about a fast food chain offering hamburgers and cheeseburgers.
 Especially when there are a sea of restaurants and other fast food establishments that offer the same.
-Once you try this Copycat In-N-Out Burger Recipe you will understand what all the hype is about!
+Once you try this Copycat In-N-Out Burger with its iconic In-N-Out Sauce, you will understand what all the hype is about!

-In an effort to share the In-N-Out love with everyone across the nation, we attempted to recreate this famous burger at home and have shared the recipe here.
+In an effort to share the In-N-Out love with everyone across the nation, we attempted to recreate this iconic burger at home and have shared the recipe here.
 While a knockoff will never be the real deal, this Copycat In-N-Out Burger Recipe comes pretty close.
-Whether you like your onions grilled or not, or you want to double stack this burger to make it the famous In-N-Out “double double”, that’s your choice.
+Whether you like your onions grilled or not, or you want to double stack this burger to make it the famous In-N-Out Double Double, that’s your choice.
 In any case, we definitely recommend switching it up by swapping out your usual burger for this California gem.

 - 1/2 lb ground beef (73/27)